-If a student's parental income falls by 25% or more from the average of the three notices of assessment ("NOAs") submitted prior to beginning law school, the financial aid program will make an adjustment to their deemed parental contribution/student socio-economic index with the provision of appropriate documentation.
+If a student's parental income falls by 25% or more from the average of the three notices of assessment ("NOAs") submitted prior to beginning law school, the financial aid program will make an adjustment to their student socio-economic index with the provision of appropriate documentation.

-To qualify for a downward adjustment to the deemed parental contribution/students' socio-economic index, a student must provide all NOAs for the period after they begin law school (in addition to the NOAs that would have previously been submitted for the three years prior to beginning law school).
+To qualify for a downward adjustment to the students' socio-economic index, a student must provide all NOAs for the period after they begin law school (in addition to the NOAs that would have previously been submitted for the three years prior to beginning law school).
 The adjusted parental income will reflect the average of all the NOAs.

-Let us suppose a student began law school in the fall of 2020 and submitted parental NOAs for the 2017, 2018 and 2019 taxation years.
+Let us suppose a student began law school in the fall of 2022 and submitted parental NOAs for the 2019, 2020 and 2021 taxation years.
 The default presumptive parental income for them during law school will be the average of those three (3) NOAs.
 The special provision for material decreases in parental income during law school would work as follows.

-- If parental income for the 2020 taxation year dropped by more than 25% from the 2017-2019 NOA average and the student would like this drop to be considered for your fall 2021 financial aid, they would submit their parents' 2020 taxation year NOAs.
-The deemed parental contribution/students' socioeconomic index for their fall 2021 financial aid calculation will now be the average of the NOAs for the four (4) years from 2017-2020.
-Note that if the student makes use of this option, they will be required to provide additional NOAs (e.g. 2021 taxation year) when they apply for financial aid in future years of the program, at which point parental income will be averaged across all available years (e.g., average of 2017-2021 taxation years). - Now suppose the student does not submit an NOA for the 2020 year.
-If parental income for the 2021 year drops by more than 25% against the 2017-2019 NOA average and they would like this drop to be considered for their fall 2022 financial aid calculation, they would need to submit NOAs for their parents for both the 2020 and 2021 taxation years.
-The deemed parental contribution/students' socio-economic index for their fall 2022 financial aid calculation will now be the average of the NOAs for the five (5) years from 2017-2021 (i.e., average of the 2017-2021 taxation years).
+- If parental income for the 2022 taxation year dropped by more than 25% from the 2019-2021 NOA average and the student would like this drop to be considered for fall 2023 financial aid, they would submit their parents' 2022 taxation year NOAs.
+The student's socio-economic index for their fall 2023 financial aid calculation will now be the average of the NOAs for the four (4) years from 2019-2022.
+Note that if the student makes use of this option, they will be required to provide additional NOAs (e.g. 2023 taxation year) when they apply for financial aid in future years of the program, at which point parental income will be averaged across all available years (e.g., average of 2019-2023 taxation years). - Now suppose the student does not submit an NOA for the 2022 year.
+If parental income for the 2023 year drops by more than 25% against the 2019-2021 NOA average and they would like this drop to be considered for their fall 2024 financial aid calculation, they would need to submit NOAs for their parents for both the 2022 and 2023 taxation years.
+The student's socio-economic index for their fall 2024 financial aid calculation will now be the average of the NOAs for the five (5) years from 2019-2023.

-Examples of Parental Deeming / Student Socio-Economic Index Calculations
+Student Socio-Economic Index Calculations